Who Pays for a Truck Accident in a Company Vehicle?

 Often, the most important party to sue in a truck accident in a company car is the trucking company.
 There are many regulations and rules that govern truck drivers.
 Showing that any of these rules were violated can help you prove your case and may lead to even higher damages.
 Many times, trucking companies are also directly responsible for the crash if they hired untrained or unsafe drivers.

 Whenever multiple parties might be responsible for an accident, attorneys usually try to bring them all into court.
 In many cases, one party may not be able to pay for your injuries.
 For example, a truck driver might not be able to compensate you for your injuries, so bringing his employer into the suit ensures there is money to pay for your injuries.
-The same is true for insurance companies, who usually cover any damages ordered against their clients, and may even pay for their attorneys.
+The same is true for insurance companies, who usually cover any damages ordered against their clients, and may even pay for their Texas personal injury attorneys.
 Bringing another possibly responsible party into a lawsuit is called “joining” them in the suit.

 Dallas Truck Accident Lawyers